The US is about to top 500,000 Covid-19 deaths. That's why it's critical to keep up safety measures, Fauci says - KRDO

 ‘Rapid growth’ of the B.1.1.7 strain expected

-Several new concerning variants of coronavirus have been found in the US, including the highly contagious B.1.1.7 strain first detected in the UK.
+Several new concerning variants of coronavirus have been found in the United States, including the highly contagious B.1.1.7 strain first detected in the United Kingdom.

+The IHME team said the B.1.1.7 strain likely accounts for less than 20% of coronavirus infections now, but could jump to 80% by late April.

-The Centers for Disease Control and Prevention has projected a “rapid growth” of the B.1.1.7 strain across the US, saying it will likely become the predominant variant in the country by March.
+And the Centers for Disease Control and Prevention (CDC) has projected a “rapid growth” of the B.1.1.7 strain across the US, saying it will likely become the predominant variant in the country by March.

-The IHME team said while the B.1.1.7 strain likely accounts for less than 20% of coronavirus infections now, that number could jump to 80% by late April.

-That’s why experts say the US should also ramp up its testing: not just to track infections and antibodies, but also variants.

-While vaccinations are ongoing, it’s unlikely they’ll help the US reach herd immunity levels any time soon.
+The good news: Americans can fend off the B.1.1.7 strain (and other variants) by wearing masks, keeping their distance from others, and getting vaccinated once they’re able to.

+Lab studies suggest vaccines can protect against coronavirus variants.
+And health experts say vaccinations help prevent the virus from mutating further.

+It will be months before the US reaches any kind of herd immunity — and that’s only if enough people are willing to get vaccinated so life can return to normal.

-So far, more than 42.8 million Americans have received at least the first dose of a Covid-19 vaccine, according to CDC data.
+So far, more than 43.6 million people have received at least the first dose of a Covid-19 vaccine, according to CDC data.

-More than 17.8 million people have been fully vaccinated.
-That’s about 5.5% of the US population.
+More than 18.8 million Americans have been fully vaccinated with a second dose.
+That’s about 5.7% of the US population.

 Herd immunity is reached when the majority of the population becomes immune to an infectious disease — either through infection and recovery or through vaccination.